 If anyone in your home is self-isolating or has Covid-19 please follow the special instructions to double-bag your waste which can be found on our website.

-Public parks are open in line with government guidance to enable individuals and households to exercise once a day.
-However, all communal spaces within the parks such as children’s play areas, football pitches and tennis courts will be closed off.
+Public parks are open in line with government guidance to enable individuals and households to exercise and enjoy sensibly.
+However, communal spaces within the parks such as children’s play and splash areas are still closed off.

-Our operatives will still be providing essential cleaning and maintenance of public parks and cemeteries including necessary grass cutting and tree management.
+Our operatives are providing essential cleaning and maintenance of public parks and cemeteries including necessary grass cutting and tree management.

-Only emergency highway repairs will be carried out for the time being.
-Our vehicle repair centre is operating a reduced service, please go to this page for more information fleet and electric vehicles.
+Our vehicle repair centre is operating a reduced service, please go to this page for more information on fleet and electric vehicles.

 Park & Ride and other car parks

-Under the latest measures agreed by the Government, critical key workers will now be able to use council parking bays without time restriction or charge.
+NHS staff and care workers are able to use council parking bays without time restriction or charge.